-- A. To provide scientific and related presentations at the AAFS annual meeting. - B. To hold an annual business meeting during the AAFS annual meeting. - C. To promote education in criminalistics and associated disciplines. - D. To promote forensic science, the Criminalistics Section, and the AAFS. - E. For section leaders to work closely with the Board of Directors. - F. To support the regional forensic associations. - G. To provide scientific research to the field of forensic science.
+- A. To provide scientific and related presentations at the AAFS Annual Conference. - B. To hold an annual business meeting during the AAFS Annual Conference. - C. To promote education in criminalistics and associated disciplines. - D. To promote forensic science, the Criminalistics Section, and the AAFS. - E. For section leaders to work closely with the Board of Directors. - F. To support the regional forensic associations. - G. To provide scientific research to the field of forensic science.